polirritmico/force-xdg/README.md

 ```
 It has a "env variable" (most launchers don't have that), then the program, and
 finally a "place holder".
 Simply adding ***force-xdg*** before the command
-will do the trick:
+and escaped quotes to the "place holder" will do the trick:

 ```
-env UBUNTU_MENUPROXY=0 force-xdg audacity %F
+env UBUNTU_MENUPROXY=0 force-xdg -k audacity \"%F\"
 ```
 ![Config app launcher through kmenuedit screenshot](docs/screenshot_02.png)